bprafferty/cStackMachine/README.md

 bprafferty03@gmail.com

 prog1_1.c
-Prints a header with my name and class info.
+Prints a header with my name and assignment #.
 Then the program asks the user to type in their full name.
 Lastly, the program outputs a greeting to the user.